 You’ve mastered the barre basics.
 Now get ready to turn up the intensity.
 During the three weeks of this final leg, you’ll do a second round of the full-body tone, lower-body pulse and dancer’s cardio, but this time you’ll use weights.
 The heavier demand on your muscles will not only boost strength and coordination — you’ll up your calorie-burning potential as well.
 Heck, you might even start moving (and feeling!) like a dancer at this point.

 And of course, no series is complete without an emphasis on arms and abs.
 In this last, and arguably most challenging workout in the program, “You’re going to see reverse crunches and other influences from Pilates and yoga,” Pace says.
 Translation: You’ll use everything in your toolbox to work every angle of your core.

 The workouts are completely customizable, too.
 Make ‘em easier by ditching your free weights, or amp them up with a heavier set.
 And you can always go back and do the beginner workouts if you need a refresher.
 Your own personal barre studio, along with Pace’s words of encouragement, will always be there for you.

-SIGN UP NOW: I Want Early Access to Barre Harmony
+SIGN UP NOW: Try Barre Harmony Today

 “Barre is a smart way to have a more balanced exercise routine,” Pace says.
 “Your body will feel stronger, not just on the mat but for everything else that you do.”
 Pace says.